Vie chretienne Cosmos Arts Engin de recherches Plan du site

 To the degree that we can connect with what is outside ourselves [communicating with the dead?], we are able to transcend our own boundaries and our own world of experience gets expanded to an existence that extends endlessly in time and space.
 Through resonance with the greater plain[11] [sic], we participate in the timelessness of the universe, like a reed rustling in the eternal air of life.

 And on page 187 Desmet dishes out more religious language, talking about "Truth" and "prophecy"...
-Of course Desmet is too subtle to bother clearly explaining what "Truth" he is talking about.
+Of course Desmet is too subtle to bother clearly explaining what "Truth" he is talking about or where he got it.

 Albert EinsteinPart of Desmet's ideological strategy in initiating a break from materialism (and the Enlightenment?) is to bring the reader's attention to issues (see p.
 178-79) that expose the inherent limitations of scientific enquiry[12].
 Heisenberg's uncertainty principle is one case that Desmet raises as evidence against the Enlightenment claim that Science always leads to Absolute all-encompassing Knowledge.
 As Desmet points out, in the early 20th century, scientists, physicists particularly, were giving serious thought to the problem of order/law in Nature.
 The question is WHY is there order/law in Nature?
 In a letter to his friend Maurice Solovine dated March 30, 1952, we see Einstein toying with such ideas (1956/2011):